Mattk47/github-finder/README.md

 ## Description

 Github Finder is an application to find Github Users by name.
-This project is a React app built using JavaScript.
-Using Axios to make API calls to the Github API.
+This project is a React app built using JSX using Axios to make calls to the Github API.
 The app was created with CSS (that was provided as a folder in the course) and was an exercise to get introduced to useContext and useReducer hooks.

 ---